Anya2ka/flask-film-poll/README.md

 # Important things

+-   If you want to start application without docker, you should download and install [MongoDB](https://www.mongodb.com/download-center/community)
 -   For installing dependecies, you should use `pip install -r requirements.txt`
 -   For starting application without docker, you should use next commands: